Forward and Backward Bellman equations improve the efficiency of EM algorithm for DEC-POMDP: Modified Bellman EM Algorithm

-\begin{proof} See appendix. \end{proof}
+\begin{proof} See Appendix \ref{adx: contractibility of Bellman operators}. \end{proof}

-Note that the norm is different between Eqs. (\ref{eq: contractibility of A}) and (\ref{eq: contractibility of B}).
+Note that the norm is different between Equations (\ref{eq: contractibility of A}) and (\ref{eq: contractibility of B}).
 It is caused by the difference of the time direction between $A_{\bs{\theta}}$ and $B_{\bs{\theta}}$.
-While $x'$ and $\bs{z}'$ are more past state and memory than $x$ and $\bs{z}$ respectively in the forward Bellman operator $A_{\bs{\theta}}$, $x'$ and $\bs{z}'$ are more future state and memory than $x$ and $\bs{z}$ respectively in the backward Bellman operator $B_{\bs{\theta}}$.
+While $x'$ and $\bs{z}'$ are earlier state and memory than $x$ and $\bs{z}$, respectively, in the forward Bellman operator $A_{\bs{\theta}}$, $x'$ and $\bs{z}'$ are later state and memory than $x$ and $\bs{z}$, respectively, in the backward Bellman operator $B_{\bs{\theta}}$.